chanlito/simple-todos/README.md

 ## Description

-"Simple Todos" is a project to show how REST APIs are built using some cool techs. 😎
+**Simple Todos** is a project to show how REST APIs are built, it is powered by Nest Framework 😻 & Typescript 💙

 ## Environment Variables